AresMUSH/aresmush/game/plugins/fs3combat/help/actions.md

 - actions
 plugin: fs3combat
 ---
 This is a quick reference for combat action commands.
-For more details on FS3, see the game wiki or `help combat`.
+For more details on FS3, see `help combat`.

 `combat/attack <target>[/<specials, see below>]`